whaakman/azure-docs.nl-nl/articles/virtual-network/quick-create-powershell.md

 ## <a name="create-virtual-machines"></a>Virtuele machines maken

-Maak twee virtuele machines in het virtuele netwerk:
+Twee virtuele machines in het virtuele netwerk maken:

 ### <a name="create-the-first-vm"></a>De eerste VM maken